Bisexual community: Defining the community

-The bisexual community, sometimes called bi+ or m-spec, standing for multisexual spectrum, includes those who identify as bisexual, pansexual, omnisexual, biromantic, polysexual, or sexually fluid.
+The bisexual community, bi+ or, m-spec (meaning 'multisexual spectrum') is a broad umbrella and its members may identify variously as: bisexual, pansexual, omnisexual, biromantic, polysexual, or sexually fluid.

 Bisexual people are less likely than their lesbian and gay counterparts to be out of the closet.
 As a result, there is a lot of variation among the bisexual community in how important bisexual people find bisexuality or LGBTQ identity to their sense of self.
 Bisexual people may have social networks that are heavily concentrated inside the wider LGBTQ community; whether or not they participate in broader LGBTQ culture, bisexual people may also participate in bisexual-specific communities.

-The bisexual community has bi-specific events and conferences; publications, such as Bi Women Quarterly; websites and organizations, like BiNet USA and the Bisexual Resource Center; magazines, such as Bi Community News; writer's groups; media, including the books Bi Any Other Name and Getting Bi; leaders and politicians, such as Robyn Ochs and Katie Hill; and mental health associations.
-Bisexual groups began forming in the 1980s in several cities.